-Lawrence County School District's response to the findings identified in my audit is described in the accompanying Auditee's Corrective Action Plan.
-Lawrence County School District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, I express no opinion on it.
+Lawrence County School District's responses to the findings identified in my audit is described in the accompanying Auditee's Corrective Action Plan.
+Lawrence County School District's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, I express no opinion on them.